 The prosthesis will be placed through an incision down the front of the shoulder.
-The ball component is anchored in place with screws while the socket will be cemented in the humeral shaft.
+The ball component is usually pressed to fit into place and the socket will be cemented.

 Length of Stay

 This is usually done as an outpatient surgery.
 You will need to have someone to drive you home after you have been discharged.